 “An experiential gift is more intensely emotional than a material possession,” says Cindy Chan a Professor at the University of Toronto who researched this.
 “If you want to give them something that will make them feel closer to you, give an experience.

 And you may not need to put in as much time and thought into each person’s present as you think.
 Studies have shown It’s better to buy lots of people the same good present than to give everyone individual gifts that aren’t as good.
 We tend to think we need to give unique presents, but recipients don’t care much about that.

 Our top present suggestion

 We might be a little biased… but science proves experiences make better presents and we know you just can’t go wrong with a Chuffed Gift.
 A Chuffed Gift holds a passport to unique experiences all over New Zealand.
 You simply choose the package and they choose which experience they want to do!
 When your giftee gets to choose from up to 120 incredible options across NZ, so you don’t have to pick just one experience and worry if they’ll enjoy ziplining or be too scared to give it a go.

 Whatever you need there’s a present for everyone for every occasion, whether it’s for him, for her, for families or for two.
 And you can feel even better about your gift giving knowing you’re supporting hundreds of businesses nationwide and giving something sustainable.

-One of our most popular presents is our Experiences for Two – Explore package which has 65 experience options for your lucky giftees to choose from.
+One of our most popular presents is our Explore Experience Collection for Two package which has over 110 experience options for your lucky giftees to choose from.
 They’ll be spoilt for choice, regardless of whether your gift recipient thinks fun is something filled with adrenaline, they enjoy getting out into nature, or something more relaxing like wine tasting or a massage.